Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     DriveMode = 2

 How often to recalculate heading and altitude.
-At 1, these will recalculate every update.
+At 1 (the minimum), these will recalculate every update.
 At 10, they will recalculate every 10th update.
 The lower UpdateRate is, the more responsive the vehicle will be, but it will also take more processing time.
 Thus higher values may increase FPS.
+See more information in [How to improve FPS](https://github.com/Madwand99/From-the-Depths/tree/master/Advanced%20Aerial%20AI#how-to-improve-fps).

     UpdateRate = 1